mattn/go-sqlite3/README.md

 brew install sqlite3
 ```

-For OSX, there is an additional package to install which is required if you wish to build the `icu` extension.
+For macOS X, there is an additional package to install which is required if you wish to build the `icu` extension.

 This additional package can be installed with `homebrew`: